SeniorShohmalik/A-telegram-bot-to-sell-courses/README.md

-A TELEGRAM Bot ( Aiogram ) , to introduce the courses and eventually lets the customer contact with the saler .
+A telegram bot ( powered by Aiogram ) , to introduce the available  courses and eventually lets the customer contact with the saler .